david-pfx/Andl/Readme.txt

 Andl has its own in-memory database and a persistence mechanism for simple tasks and experimentation.
-It can also use a relational database backend, with Sqlite and Postgres currently implemented.
+It can also use a relational database backend, with Sqlite and now Postgres in the latest release.

 Sample programs are included to demonstrate these capabilities.